Top Five Basics of Trademarks

 However, you cannot protect a mark that is generic.
 A mark is generic if it refers to or is understood as referring to the genus of which the particular product is a species.
 In other words, you cannot seek protection for the mark “Shoes” if you are planning on selling flip-flops.

 Likewise, you cannot protect a mark that is factually inaccurate.
 For example, there is no protection for a mark that is deceptively misleading (LOVEE LAMB for fake sheepskin car seat covers) or is misleading as to the origin of the goods (GRAN HABANO for cigars made with Cuban seed tobacco, but not actually made in Cuba).

 Finally, you cannot protect a mark that is deemed immoral, scandalous, or disparaging.
 Some argue that prohibition of these types of marks violates the First Amendment.
-We invite you to read about the ongoing Washington Redskins controversy here, and The Slants case currently pending decision by the Supreme Court.
+We invite you to read about the ongoing Washington Redskins controversy here, and The Slants case recently decided by the Supreme Court here.